 When Peter discovers his blue furniture is being painted pink for a new baby sister, he rescues the last unpainted piece, a chair, and runs away — but not for long.

 Weeks, Sarah.
 Sophie Peterman Tells the Truth J PIC WEE

 A disgruntled big sister reveals unpleasant facts about babies.

 Carlstrom, Nancy White.
 It’s Your First Day of School, Annie Claire J PIC CAR

 Annie Claire, excited but nervous about her first day of school, is reassured by her mother, whose love always goes with her.

 Dewdney, Anna.
 Llama Llama Misses Mama J PIC DEW

 Llama Llama experiences separation anxiety on his first day of nursery school.

 Henkes, Kevin.
-Wemberly Worried J PIC HEN, J PB PIC H, and J CD HEN
+Wemberly Worried J PIC HEN and J CD HEN

 A mouse named Wemberly, who worries about everything, finds that she has a whole list of things to worry about when she faces the first day of nursery school.